Gifford Pinchot: Early roles

 Pinchot landed his first professional forestry position in early 1892, when he became the manager of the forests at George Washington Vanderbilt II's Biltmore Estate in Asheville, North Carolina.
 The following year, Pinchot met John Muir, a naturalist who founded the Sierra Club and would become Pinchot's mentor and, later, his rival.
-Pinchot worked at Biltmore until 1895, when he opened a consulting office in New York City.
+Pinchot worked at Biltmore until 1895, when he fell out with Carl Alwin Schenck and opened a consulting office in New York City.
 In 1896, he embarked on a tour of the American West with the National Forest Commission.
 Pinchot disagreed with the commission's final report, which advocated preventing U.S. forest reserves from being used for any commercial purpose; Pinchot instead favored the development of a professional forestry service which would preside over limited commercial activities in forest reserves.
 In 1897, Pinchot became a special forest agent for the United States Department of the Interior.